Open Space Land Acquisition Committee

-Since the adoption of the Open Space Land Acquisition Fund and the Committee, from 1998 through March of 2019, the Town has purchased, or has accepted as gifts, a total of 682 acres of open space and recreational land.
-During this same time-frame, the Town has worked closely with the State of Connecticut as they have purchased, or are now under contract to purchase, an additional 488 acres of other valuable open space land in Hebron, including open space along the Air Line Trail.
+Since the adoption of the Open Space Land Acquisition Fund and the Committee, from 1998 through March of 2021, the Town has purchased, or has accepted as gifts, a total of 725 acres of open space and recreational land.
+During this same time-frame, the Town has worked closely with the State of Connecticut as they have purchased, an additional 488 acres of other valuable open space land in Hebron, including open space along the Air Line Trail.
 This is in addition to the 604 acres of development rights purchased by the State of CT to permanently preserve farmland in Hebron since 1998.
-Overall, this accounts for over 1,774 acres preserved in Hebron since 1998.
+Overall, this accounts for over 1,817 acres preserved in Hebron since 1998.
 These cooperative efforts, as well as Hebron’s success in securing State of Connecticut open space preservation grants, have resulted in the preservation of open space for recreational use, natural resource protection, and the preservation of agricultural land, while at the same time maximizing the effectiveness of the Town’s funds.
-Click here to view a 2019 updated power point presentation containing additional information on the efforts of the Open Space Land Acquisition Committee.
-OSLAC.
-March 2019
+Click here to view a 2021 updated power point presentation containing additional information on the efforts of the Open Space Land Acquisition Committee.
+OSLAC PowerPoint 2021

 Town’s Open Space Inventory: